 Over the years, Israeli authorities worked to broaden and deepen the isolation of the Gaza Strip.
 One of the most draconian restrictions in its impact was Israel’s separation of Gaza from the West Bank.
 This separation policy restricted Palestinians’ entry into and exit out of Gaza, preventing university students in Gaza from receiving education in West Bank universities, professionals from participating in continuing education, patients from receiving healthcare, businessmen from trading and families from staying united.

-Richard Falk, Euro-Med Monitor’s Chairman of the Board of Trustees
+Noura Erakat, Euro-Med Monitor’s member of the Board of Trustees

 compared to 3 in 2005, before the imposition of the blockade.

-Restrictions on movement of both goods and people are long-standing challenges facing Palestinians.
+Restrictions on the movement of both goods and people are long-standing challenges facing Palestinians.

 Before Israel imposed its blockade on Gaza, individuals and goods moved in and out through six crossings: Erez, Karni, Nahal Oz, Kerem Shalom and Sufa via Israel and Rafah via Egypt.
 Once the blockade was enforced, all of them were closed except for Egypt’s Rafah crossing and Israel’s Erez (for people) and Kerem Abu Shalom (for goods).